Perlkonig/personal-blog/01.blog/gaming-glut-summer-2019/item.md

 I've said it before and I'll say it again&mdash;no home should be without a few decks of regular old playing cards.
 I never travel without them.
 The best place I've found to learn new card games is [Pagat.com](https://www.pagat.com/).
 This trip I played the following card games:

 * [99](https://www.pagat.com/exact/99.html): A trick-taking game for exactly three players.
+My parents were also visiting, and we played hours of this.
 * [Blackout](https://www.pagat.com/exact/ohhell.html): We played with a whopping nine people.
 Was fun, but a little much.
 * [Casino](https://www.pagat.com/fishing/casino.html): A tremendous two-player fishing game I used to play nonstop with my grandfather.
 * [German Whist](https://www.pagat.com/whist/german_whist.html): A two-player whist game.
 There's a variant my stepmom taught me that I don't see on Pagat.
 I like them both.
+* [Hearts](https://www.pagat.com/reverse/hearts.html): Adele was able to join my parents and me for cards, and this is always an easy one to teach and bang out.
+* [Spades](https://www.pagat.com/auctionwhist/spades.html): It was great to play physical Spades again.
+I need to get into shape if I'm going to beat my brother and his wife!
+(Apparently Spades is *the* game among US Marines.)

 ## Boardgame List